 - Living in Corvallis

 John L Fryer Salmon Disease Lab 25th Anniversary

-HISTORY: The John L. Fryer Salmon Disease Laboratory (SDL) is a regional fish disease facility dedicated to the study of organisms infectious for salmonids and other species of freshwater fish.
+ABOUT: The John L. Fryer Salmon Disease Laboratory (SDL) is a regional fish disease facility dedicated to the study of organisms infectious for salmonids and other species of freshwater fish.
 The laboratory is named for Dr. John L. Fryer, who pioneered the fish disease research program at Oregon State University.
-The SDL was constructed through a grant from the Bonneville Power Administration with matching funds from OSU.
+Research at the facility is conducted by investigators across campus on a variety of aquatic species.